Permissionless-Software-Foundation/bch-wallet-web3-android/README.md

 ## Donate

-This open source software is developed and maintained by the [Permissionless Software Foundation](https://psfoundation.cash), and is based on the [CashStack](https://cashstack.info).
+This open source software is developed and maintained by the [Permissionless Software Foundation](https://psfoundation.cash) (PSF), and is based on the [CashStack](https://cashstack.info).
 If this library provides value to you, please consider making a donation to support the PSF developers:

 <div align="center">
 <img src="./img/donation-qr.png" />